 Line 10-Investment Interest.
-Determine your Montana Investment Interest Expense Deduction by following the computation on federal Form 4952, but include any Montana adjustments to income.
+Determine your Montana Investment Interest Expense Deduction by following the computation on federal Form 4952 but include any Montana adjustments to income.
 You cannot use interest expense related to income that is exempt from Montana tax when computing your Investment Interest Deduction.
 If you and your spouse are filing separately, compute your Investment Interest Deduction on federal Form 4952 separately.

-Gifts or Charity
+Gifts to Charity

-The charitable contributions allowed as a deduction in computing your net income for Montana income tax purposes are those same contributions allowed as a deduction for federal income tax purposes, with the following exceptions:
+The charitable contributions allowed as a deduction in computing your net income for Montana income tax purposes are those same contributions allowed as a deduction for federal income tax purposes and the same documentation rules apply.
+Montana does have the following exceptions:

-- You can include your contributions made in 2020 to the Montana Veterans' Service Special Revenue Account or the Montana State Veterans' Cemetery Program, or the surcharge you paid for purchasing a Montana patriotic specialty license plate, as itemized deductions on your Montana income tax return even if they are not allowed as itemized deductions on your federal return.
-For further instructions about this contribution, see Montana Form VT, available at MTRevenue.gov. - Any portion of a contribution that you used to calculate your Qualified Endowment Tax Credit, College Contribution Credit, Innovative Educational Program Credit, or Student Scholarship Organization Credit, cannot also be claimed as a contribution deduction.
-You can claim a charitable deduction for that portion of the contribution not used
+- You can include your contributions made in 2022 to the Montana Veterans' Service Special Revenue Account or the Montana State Veterans' Cemetery Program, or the surcharge you paid for purchasing a Montana patriotic specialty license plate, as itemized deductions on your Montana income tax return even if they are not allowed as itemized deductions on your federal return.
+For further instructions about this contribution, see Montana Form VT, available at MTRevenue.gov. - Any portion of a contribution that you used to calculate your Qualified Endowment Tax Credit, Innovative Educational Program Credit, or Student Scholarship Organization Credit, cannot also be claimed as a contribution deduction.
+You can claim a charitable deduction for that portion of the contribution not used to calculate this credit.